 Cesarean Delivery or C-section is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.
-At Cesarean Delivery Hospitals in Bangkok, the procedure is fairly safe for a mother and baby yet still some risks are involved as it is a major surgery.
+At Cesarean Delivery Hospitals in Abu dhabi, the procedure is fairly safe for a mother and baby yet still some risks are involved as it is a major surgery.
 One in four women is likely to experience cesarean birth and most of them are caused due to lifestyle and health issues.

-At Cesarean Delivery Hospitals in Bangkok, many women are informed ahead of time if they are at the risk of undergoing a C section.
+At Cesarean Delivery Hospitals in Abu dhabi, many women are informed ahead of time if they are at the risk of undergoing a C section.
 Plans for normal childbirth can also change during labor and delivery if the doctor detects complications.
 In these cases, doctors do not want to endanger the health and safety of mothers and babies with vaginal birth, therefore perform the cesarean procedure.

 The procedure begins with an examination of both mother and baby followed by preparation of the stomach.
 The area below the navel and pubic area is shaved and washed with an anti-bacterial solution.
 Options for anesthesia are discussed with the patient and sterile drapes are put on her body.
 C section delivery is usually done with an epidural anesthesia, therefore women may be awake and alert when their baby is born.
 A nurse is present beside the bed for the comfort and care of the mother and to answer questions during delivery.
-In most of the Cesarean Delivery Hospitals in Bangkok, a husband is also allowed to enter the room in case the mother needs his presence for emotional support.
+In most of the Cesarean Delivery Hospitals in Abu dhabi, a husband is also allowed to enter the room in case the mother needs his presence for emotional support.